 3.4.2 AUC approach

-After calculating the AUC for each miRNA in classifying MI and CAD samples, they were sorted, and their performance as a set was investigated.
+After calculating the AUC for each miRNA for the classification of MI and CAD samples, the isolated miRNAs were sorted, and their performance was investigated as a set.
 The metric of choice for selecting the best set was AUC.
-As shown in Fig3.10, the AUC increased until the number of miRNAs in the set reached six, and after that, it dropped.
+As shown in Figure 3.10, the AUC increased until the number of miRNAs in the set reached six, and after that, it dropped.
 The AUC for separating MI samples from CAD using these miRNAs was 0.93.
 The miRNAs in the set were miR-29a, miR-197, miR-142, miR-21, miR-155, and miR-320C1.
-The expression values of these miRNAs in healthy, CAD, and MI samples is presented in Fig3.11.
-The ROC curve of the selected miRNAs for MI and CAD sample classification is illustrated in Fig3.6B.
+The expression values of these miRNAs in healthy, CAD, and MI samples are presented in Figure 3.11.
+The ROC curve of the selected miRNAs for MI and CAD sample classification is illustrated in Figure 3.6B.

-Figure 3.10: Area under curve (AUC) for sets containing increasing number of miRNAs with the highest individual AUC in MI/CAD separation.
+Figure 3.10: Area under the curve (AUC) for sets containing an increasing number of miRNAs with the highest individual AUC in MI/CAD separation.

 Figure 3.11: Expression profile of has-miR-29A, has-miR-197, has-miR-142, has-miR-21, has-miR-155, and has-miR-320C1 in Healthy, CAD, and MI samples.

-3.4.2.1 First layer:
+3.4.2.1.
+First layer

 Using the selected set, an SVM model with an RBF kernel was trained to separate healthy from not-healthy samples.
-The ROC curve for the model is presented in Fig3.12A and the confusion matrix is illustrated in Fig3.13A.
-Both AUC and accuracy for the model on the test set was equal to 1.
+The ROC curve for the model is presented in Figure 3.12A and the confusion matrix is illustrated in Figure 3.13A.
+Both AUC and accuracy for the model on the test set were equal to 1.

 Figure 3.12: ROC curve for the set of miRNAs selected by AUC on test set classification.
 (A) SVM with RBF kernel for healthy and not-healthy samples classification.
 (B) Logistic regression model for CAD and MI samples classification.
 (C) SVM with polynomial kernel for CAD and MI samples classification.